appwebtech/Rails_Tutorials_Module_1/README.md

 ### Provisioning Heroku Sites

-I will be provisioning heroku sites, both staging and production.
-I will do deploying revisions both from the master as well as feature branches, just to shake off the rust as this is a review, then after deploying some basic data I'll add the heroku links.
+I will be provisioning Heroku sites, both staging and production.
+I will do deploying revisions both from the master as well as feature branches, just to shake off the rust as this is a review, then after deploying some basic data I'll add the Heroku links.

 Before I get to Deployment, I have to FIX any code that is not parsing.
 By running rspec both globally and targeting the two databases in full documentation mode (-fd), I find some minor errors in the view which I fix and refactor my code.